It’s June, and school is out for summer! We’ve prepared a Summer Safety Tips Guide with ideas on the best ways to keep your kids safe and healthy.

 7. Learn CPR for children.
 It’s a good life skill that you never want to need, but will be glad you have if an emergency situation arises.

-UPDATE: Recently, one mom had the unfortunate nightmare of learning first-hand what it means to experience secondary drowning.
-Visit the Delighted Momma to read her story.
+More than one mom has had the unfortunate nightmare of learning first-hand what it means to experience secondary drowning.
+Visit the Delighted Momma blog to read her story.
 Thank you for being brave enough to tell your story, Lindsay.
 Now, we are all more aware!

 Water Hygiene – Is This Pool Clean?